lucendio/lecture-devops-app/README.md

 For more information regarding the app, please take a look into its [README](./app/README.md).

 The `Makefile` in this directory can be seen as the main entry point for this repository.
-It's meant to locally run the application and mess around with the source code in order to better understand how it works and to be able to tear it apart if necessary.
+It's meant to locally run the application and allow to mess around with the source code in order to better understand how it works and to be able to tear it apart if necessary.
-Additionally, it documents various invocations that may help you adapting this application as *workload* for the exercise.
+Additionally, it documents various invocations that may help you adapting this application as *workload* for the assignment.

-**_Please note, that the `Makefile` is only meant to showcase steps that are usually needed to be taken in order to automate the deployment lifecycle of such an application and code base.
+**_Please note, that the `Makefile` is only meant to showcase steps that are usually taken to automate the deployment lifecycle of such an application and code base.
 It is NOT recommended to invoke `make` targets from the CI/CD, but rather to utilize platform-specific interfaces (e.g. `.gitlab-ci.yml`, `Jenkinsfile`, etc.), which may then invoke commands shown in the `make` target or in the `scripts` section of one of the `package.json` files._**

 ### Prerequisites

-The following software must be installed and available in your `${PATH}`:
+The following software must be installed and available in `${PATH}`:

 * `node` ([NodeJS](https://nodejs.org/en/download)): latest v16
 * `npm` ([npm](https://www.npmjs.com/get-npm)): latest v8